njoubert/MaraudersMap/README.md

 **Other Ideas**

-- This project can include a visual component - by animating EL wire or the like as you get closer to a friend!
+- **Visual Component**  animating EL wire or the like as you get closer to a friend!
+Or letting you shoot lightrays to a person!
 - **Lying?** - What if the system only gives you a true value part of the time?
 What if it deliberately lies?
 - **Only works part of the time?** - What if you can't always use the system, you have to wait for it to become active?
+- **Doesn't tell you which person you're walking towards**